-The Prime Minister’s Oranga Tamariki Awards recognise and celebrate the achievements and potential of young people in care across New Zealand.
+The Prime Minister’s Oranga Tamariki (PMOT) Awards are an annual celebration of the achievements and potential of young people in care across New Zealand.

 He Kōtuku Rerenga Tahi